JerBouma/StravaAnalysis/README.md

 ## StravaAnalysis
+With limitations to Strava's free version, it becomes increasingly difficult to properly analyse your data.
+Next to that being able to fully "own" your data can be very valuable.
+This package makes that possible.

 The goal with this package to obtain all sports data to do your own personal analysis.
 Therefore, you do not have to rely on 3rd party software or Strava, to calculate the necessary metrics.
 As you can have different goals than Strava can give you, the collection of data via their API can prove to be of help to translate your goals to numbers